mountain butterflies and wild flowers

 Please note that the itinerary may be changed to suit the weather or other practicalities at the discretion of the leaders.

-We will be staying at three hotels during the holiday – Trigrad for three nights, Pirin for three nights and Rila for one night.
+We will be staying at three hotels during the holiday – Devin for three nights, Bansko for three nights and Rila for one night.
 Exact hotels used will depend on the final group size.
 All rooms have en-suite facilities with bath and/or shower.

 Meals provided during the stay will have an emphasis on local cuisine.
 Lunches will be a mixture of picnics and café/restaurants.
 Requests for special diets can be accommodated.